nlesc-recruit/cudawrappers/README.md

 2. _better fault handling_ (through exceptions);
 3. _more compact user code_.

+This library also supports AMD GPUs through the HIP: C++ Heterogeneous-Compute Interface for Portability.

 Originally, the API enforced RAII to even further reduce the risk of faulty code, but enforcing RAII and compatibility with (unmanaged) objects obtained outside this API are mutually exclusive.

 ## Requirements